kdoore/CS2335-Gitbook/project-3/levelmanager.md

             case LevelState.level1:  //called when in Level1 from checkLevelEnd( )
                 curLevel = LevelState.level2; //change level
                 loadLevel2();
                 break;

             case LevelState.level2: //called when in Level2 from checkLevelEnd( )
                 curLevel = LevelState.level3; //change level
                 loadLevel3();
                 break;

             case LevelState.level3: //called when in Level3 from checkLevelEnd( )
-                //ADD logic to determine if it's a winning or losing ending

                 miniGameOver();
                 break;

             default:
                 Debug.Log("No match on curLevel");
                 break;
         }
     }

-////YOU WILL MODIFY THESE METHODS SO THEY CORRESPOND TO YOUR GAME"S LOGIC
+    ////YOU WILL MODIFY THESE METHODS SO THEY CORRESPOND TO YOUR GAME"S LOGIC void loadLevel1()
-    void loadLevel1()
     {
         //STARTS Gameplay, Spawner, etc

         Utility.HideCG(cg); //hide the StartGamePanel and StartGameButton
+        spawner1.gameObject.SetActive(true);
-        spawner.StartSpawning();  //Make sure to remove this code from Start in the spawner script levelText.text = "Level 1";
+        spawner1.StartSpawning();  //Make sure to remove this code from Start in the spawner script levelText.text = "Level 1";
     }